 - developing a sustainable, community-wide approach to obesity

-- coordinating local action
+- strategic leadership and coordinating local action

 - local authorities and the NHS as exemplars of good practice

-- planning systems for monitoring and evaluation
+- planning and implementing systems for monitoring and evaluation

-- scrutiny and accountability.
+- scrutiny and accountability

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
-When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
-The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.
+When exercising their judgement, professionals and practitioners are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or the people using their service.
+It is not mandatory to apply the recommendations, and the guideline does not override the responsibility to make decisions appropriate to the circumstances of the individual, in consultation with them and their families and carers or guardian.

-Local commissioners and/or providers have a responsibility to enable the guideline to be applied when individual health professionals and their patients or service users wish to use it.
+Local commissioners and providers of healthcare have a responsibility to enable the guideline to be applied when individual professionals and people using services wish to use it.
 They should do so in the context of local and national priorities for funding and developing services, and in light of their duties to have due regard to the need to eliminate unlawful discrimination, to advance equality of opportunity and to reduce health inequalities.
-Nothing in this guideline should be interpreted in a way that would be inconsistent with compliance with those duties.
+Nothing in this guideline should be interpreted in a way that would be inconsistent with complying with those duties.

 Commissioners and providers have a responsibility to promote an environmentally sustainable health and care system and should assess and reduce the environmental impact of implementing NICE recommendations wherever possible.